 - Remove the pan from the heat, then stir in the salt, nutmeg, black pepper, cayenne pepper, and all but 2 cups of cheese (a mixture of all 3).

-- When the water is boiling, drop in the pasta and cook for 6 minutes (set a timer).
-Add the cauliflower into the water with the pasta, stir, and cook for another 3 minutes.
-Drain the pasta and cauliflower well, then combine with the cheese sauce.
+- When the water is boiling, add the pasta and cook for exactly 6 minutes (set a timer).

-- *This dish can be made up to 3 days ahead of time without being baked.
-Cool, cover and refrigerate until ready to cook.
-Heat in a 375 degree oven for about 30 minutes, or until bubbling and browned on top.
+Yes!
+Cauliflower Mac and Cheese can be made up to 2 days.
+Prepare but don't bake, then cover and refrigerate until ready to cook.
+Bring to room temperature for at least 30 minute before baking.
+Baking in a 375 degree oven for about 30 minutes, or until bubbling and browned on top.

 This is a rich dish, so I suggest serving it as an entree with a simple green salad on the side.
 It can also be part of a larger buffet or be served as a side dish.